backlineint/bpi-11ty/src/til/2021/github-codespaces-on-ipad.md

 ---
-title: Running Github Codespaces on an  iPad
+title: Running GitHub Codespaces on an  iPad
 description: GitHub Codespaces can provide a fully featured development environment on an iPad.
 Heres how I configured a Node environment to make updates to this site.
 author: Brian
 date: 2021-06-02T07:16:22.040Z
 imagePath: ./src/til/2021/github_codespace.png